Neven12376/phantom-proxy1/README.md

 -CodeSandbox
 -Github Codespaces
 -Railway
-To deploy search it up on Youtube or ask ChatGPT
+For steps to deploy search it up on Youtube or ask ChatGPT

+This is a Node JS application with npm packages.
+To run locally you must first run the following: npm i then run npm start
+You should have a local Bolt on localhost:8080!

+Made By DrNate1010, vannsigma, And Neven12376
+Enjoy the Afterlife!

+"pee in my mouth" -vannsigma 2024